BRITE-REU/programming-workshops/source/workshops/06_SQL/Workshop_SQL.rst

 	#.
 Pick a year and list the first five movies in the year you picked with titles that start with a "b" and with "comedy" in the genres column.  (answer is five rows, each containing year, title, genre)

-	a.
+	#.
 How many actors are listed in the actor table?  (answer is a count)

-	b.
+	#.
 How many movies in the movie table? (answer is a count)

-	c.
+	#.
 How many movies have the word "bride" in the title?  "groom" in the title? (answer for each is a count)

-	d.
+	#.
 How many actors have a first name that starts "Amy"? (answer is a count)

-	f.
+	#.
 Pick a favorite actor and list all titles and years of the movies that person appears in. (answer is multiple rows, each containing name, title, year)

-	g.
+	#.
 Pick a movie and find all the actors that appeared in it.  (answer is multiple rows, each containing title, name)

-	h.
+	#.
 List the top ten actors with the most roles.  (answer is multiple rows, each containing name, count of roles)

 	#.
 Find two actors that appear together in two different movies (hard).  (answer is multiple rows, each containing actor1, actor2, movie1, movie2)